Ashley Bickerton

 Ashley Bickerton (May 26, 1959 – November 30, 2022) was a Barbadian-born American contemporary artist.
 A mixed-media artist, Bickerton often combined photographic and painterly elements with industrial and found object assemblages.
-He is associated with the early 1980s art movement Neo-Geo.
+He is associated with the early 1980s art movement Neo-Geo, which included artists like Jeff Koons, Peter Halley, and Mayer Vaisman.

 Life

 Born in Barbados on May 26, 1959, Bickerton was the son of Derek Bickerton, a linguist and scholar of Creole and pidgin languages.
 His father's research work caused his family to move around the globe every several years.
 As a child Ashley Bickerton lived in a number of countries across four continents.
 The family finally settled in Hawaii in 1972.
 British by birth, Bickerton became a naturalized U.S. citizen in the mid-1980s.
-He spent 12 years in New York City where he established his career before finally settling on the island of Bali in 1993.
+He spent 12 years in New York City, where he established his career before finally settling on the island of Bali in 1993.

 Bickerton died from complications of amyotrophic lateral sclerosis on November 30, 2022, at the age of 63.

 Career

 Bickerton graduated from the California Institute of the Arts in 1982, then moved to New York City to attend the Whitney Museum Independent Study Program.
 After exhibiting for a few years in New York, he was included in a four-person show at the Sonnabend Gallery in 1986, that included Jeff Koons, Peter Halley, and Meyer Vaisman.
 In 2004 The New Museum exhibited "East Village USA," a show that featured "Neo-Geo" artists including Bickerton.
 In 2009 he was included in Pop Life: Art in a Material World, at the Tate Modern in London.
 The following year he was exhibited in Collecting Biennials at the Whitney Museum of American Art, which acted as a counterpoint to the 2010 Biennial and paid homage to the previous 80 years of Whitney Biennials.
 He had solo exhibitions at Various Small Fires in Los Angeles (2021), Lehman Maupin Gallery (2006, 2008, 2011), Sonnabend Gallery, (2000, 2004, 2006), both in New York, and White Cube in London (2001, 2009).

-Over the last twenty-five years of his life, Bickerton exhibited his work internationally and is included in public art and museum collections.
+Over the last twenty-five years of his life, Bickerton exhibited his work internationally and was included in public art and museum collections.
 His works are held in the collections of the Museum of Modern Art; the Tate; the Fondation Cartier pour l'Art Contemporain, Paris; the Stedelijk Museum, Amsterdam; Berardo Collection Museum in Lisbon, Portugal; the Museum of Contemporary Art, Chicago; and the Whitney Museum of American Art, New York.